-- A. Boys and girls must have separate, clearly identified toilet facilities, with toilets separated by partitions to provide privacy. - B. There must be a minimum of one (1) toilet per thirty (30) or fewer children for which the center is licensed.
+- A. Children must be allowed the use of gender-segregated toilet facilities that are consistent with their gender identity, with toilets separated by partitions to provide privacy. - B. There must be a minimum of one (1) toilet per thirty (30) or fewer children for which the center is licensed.
 Hand-washing facilities must be available at the ratio of one (1) sink per thirty (30) or fewer children.
+After April 1, 2018 all new construction must have a minimum of one (1) toilet and one (1) hand washing sink per every fifteen (15) or fewer children for which the center is licensed.